-- How to delete An Apple ID
+- How to Delete Apple ID

-- Fix A Disabled Apple ID
+- How To Unlock Your Disabled Apple ID Today!

 If you weren’t able to fix the problems with your Apple ID, some users report success with restoring their iPads or other iDevices using iTunes Recovery Mode or with a DFU Mode Restore.
 These usually work if Find My iPad is already turned off.

 How-To Reset an iPad without an Apple ID using recovery mode via iTunes

 - Connect your iPad to a computer that has the latest version of iTunes installed (Windows or Mac.)
 It doesn’t have to be your computer–any computer with iTunes installed is fine